ethrlrnr/pc-toolbox/README.md

 **pc-user-role-gcp-mapping-CRON-import.py**
 - Cron job capability since it uses JSON responses (no output to CSV).
-- 2 API calls, account groups and user roles.
+- 4 API calls, account groups and user roles.
 Does a compare for both, drops duplicates and makes a new dataframe with only new items.
 - New roles are imported (based on dataframe with new items) then created within Prisma Cloud.
 - These roles will hook up one level to a account groups.
 - Error handling is in place, if an item exists in the new dataframe and also already in Prisma Cloud, it will skip this and continue to next item.
+- Will clean up leftover user roles tied to deleted projects (in Prisma's case, child cloud accounts).

 Example:
 ```